Mortgage Insurance Vs Life Insurance

 How much mortgage protection do I need?

-You would generally buy at least enough mortgage protection coverage to pay the balance of your mortgage.
-According to this CBC piece, the average Canadian owes about $200,000 on their mortgage, while Statscan says it is closer to $160,000.
-Either way, in cases like these mortgage protection through life insurance can make sure that a surviving spouse and children will be able to keep the family home, even if the homeowner dies unexpectedly.
+You would generally buy at least enough mortgage protection coverage to pay the balance of your mortgage, which may be at least $160,000 (StatsCan) Mortgage protection through life insurance can make sure that a surviving spouse and children will be able to keep the family home, even if the homeowner dies unexpectedly.

 Through term life insurance you have the option to consider a policy with a death benefit larger than your mortgage to cover other such obligations as your child’s education, other debts, and living expenses for survivors.
 Our insurance calculator can help you determine the amount of life insurance you need.